Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Range proofs
 ============

-:ref:`Range proofs<glossary-range-proofs>` allow you to present a range of values to the user's wallet to determine whether the user meets the required attribute.
+:term:`Range proofs` allow you to present a range of values to the user's wallet to determine whether the user meets the required attribute.
 For example, you might want to know if a user over 18 years of age but under 30 years of age.
 You can present this as a range proof to be verified by the wallet.

 Relevant attributes for range proofs are: